daboucha/mechacar-statistical-analysis/README.md

 ## Overview of the MechaCar Statistical Analysis

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+AutosRUs’ upper management has called on the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Resources
 - Data Source: MechaCar_mpg.csv, Suspension_Coil.csv